pygame/pygame/docs/reST/ref/surface.rst

       is supported for Python 2.6 and up in CPython.
 The old buffer protocol is also supported for Python 2.x.
 The old buffer data is in one segment for kind '&' and '0', multi-segment for other buffer view kinds.
-      Python 2.x, only the classic buffer view is available, for the '&' kind.

       The kind argument is the length 1 string '&', '0', '1', '2', '3',
       'r', 'g', 'b', or 'a'.
 The letters are case insensitive;
       'A' will work as well.
 The argument can be either a Unicode or byte (char) string.
 The default is '&'.

       A kind '&' view is unstructured bytes.
-It is for backwards compatibility with Pygame 1.9.1.
-Consider it deprecated, with '0' becoming the default method argument value in a future Pygame release.
+The surface pixels are treated as a single, contiguous stretch of bytes.
+No shape or pitch information is provided.
+The importer needs to get this information elsewhere.

       '0' returns a continguous unstructured bytes view.
+No surface shape information is given.
 A ValueError is raised if the surface's pixels are discontinuous.

       '1' returns a (surface-width * surface-height) array of continguous pixels.
 A ValueError is raised if the surface pixels are discontinuous.